MoMath February-March Upcoming Events

 Wednesday, February 4, at 4:00 pm and 7:00 pm ET (in person)

 Chance is everywhere — shaping the cells in your body, modeling the ups and downs of financial markets, and even influencing how long you wait for a text or a job offer.
 Follow randomness on an unexpected journey: from games like Yahtzee to random walks that helped prove the very existence of atoms and molecules.
 Along the way, we’ll explore why waiting in line, sitting in traffic, or anxiously refreshing your inbox all have something profound in common.
 Join astrophysicist and financial engineer Jonathan Schachter of Delta Vega to discover how randomness quietly — but powerfully — shapes the world around you and even impacts the genetic blueprint that makes you uniquely you.
+Special introduction by Greg Marposon, London School of Economics and Political Science.
 Math Encounters is MoMath’s popular free public presentation series celebrating the spectacular world of mathematics.
 This program is funded by Simons Foundation International and administered by the Simons Foundation’s Science, Society & Culture division.
 Register at momath.org/math-encounters.

 Folding Fridays, MoMath’s weekly origami series